Insolvency Law

 A multinational corporation like "GlobalAir" goes bust.
 It has planes in the US, bank accounts in the UK, and employees in Germany.
 Which law applies?
 International insolvency law (like the UNCITRAL Model Law) helps coordinate this.
 The main proceeding happens in the "Center of Main Interests" (COMI)—say, the US.
 Courts in the UK and Germany then recognize the US proceeding and cooperate to protect assets in their jurisdictions, preventing a free-for-all seizure of airplanes by local creditors.

-Important Considerations for Directors
+Important Considerations for Company Directors

 Advantages of a Legal Framework